-- Statement of financial position as at 30 June 2022; - Statement of profit or loss and other comprehensive income, Statement of changes in equity, and Statement of cash flows for the year then ended; - Notes including a summary of significant accounting policies; and - Directors' Declaration of the Company
+- i.
+Statement of financial position as at 30 June 2023. - Statement of profit or loss and other comprehensive income, Statement of changes in equity, and Statement of cash flows for the year then ended. - iii.
+Notes including a summary of significant accounting policies. - iv.
+Declaration by the Directors' of the Company.